ekdeguzm/ekdeguzm/README.md

-## Hi there, I'm Kawayan 👋
+## Hi there  👋

-I graduated from the University of California, Davis with a degree in Wildlife Conservation Biology.
-I spent the past few years working, living, and studying in three states and three countries as a forester, restoration biological scientist, science educator, and fisheries researcher.
-After learning Python and R to automate processes and improve data analysis, I decided to pivot my career towards software development.
+Hi!
+My name is Kawayan De Guzman (kah-WHY-in), a Wildlife Conservation Biology major from the University of California, Davis.
+I spent the past four years working, volunteering, and studying in four countries as a forester, restoration biological scientist, science educator, and fisheries researcher.
+Through learning Python and R to automate processes and improve data analysis during my time in Davis, I found my passion for programming.
+I think the most attractive aspect of programming is the ability to use your creativity craft mere ideas into real products on the internet.
+I decided to pivot my journey towards software development!
 I wrapped up a batch at the [Recurse Center](https://www.recurse.com/) in 2022.

-I am especially interested in leveraging technology to support environmental and energy conservation, improve financial accessability, and generally making the world a better place for all.

 - 🌱 Currently learning: [The Odin Project](https://www.theodinproject.com/)
 - 🔨 Currently working on: My [website](https://www.ekdeguzm.com/)